PoCc001/Open-Roots/README.md

 All the necessary files are located in Java/oroots directory.

 ### C
 Include the oroots.h file which can be found in the "C" directory.
-The functions are called csqrt, ccbrt and croot.
+The functions are called osqrt, ocbrt and oroot.
 The first two take a double variable as an input.
 The third one takes a double and an int.
-The square root and the cube root can also be computed by calling croot(x, 2) or croot(x, 3) respectively.
+The square root and the cube root can also be computed by calling oroot(x, 2) or oroot(x, 3) respectively.

 ### C++
 Include the oroots.hpp file which can be found in the "C" directory.
-The functions are called cppsqrt, cppcbrt and cpproot.
+The functions are called the same.
 The first two take a double variable as an input.
 The third one takes a double and an int.
-The square root and the cube root can also be computed by calling cpproot(x, 2) or cpproot(x, 3) respectively.
+The square root and the cube root can also be computed by calling oroot(x, 2) or oroot(x, 3) respectively.

 ### x86/64 Assembly
 Call the procedure osqrt found in the file "osqrt.asm" in the "Assembly" directory.
 The floating point argument has to be